Photoshop Selection Tools Explained

 Elliptical Marquee Tool

-Use OPTION/ALT + SHIFT to create a perfect circle from a central point, like so.
+Use OPTION/ALT + SHIFT to create a perfect circle from a central point.

 Lasso Tool

 The lasso tool and its family of tools require you to trace out your selection with your mouse.
-It’s one line of mouse dragging, which means it can be hard to get the exact selection you want.
+It’s one line of mouse dragging, which means getting the exact selection you want can be hard.

 Polygonal Selection Tool